-Stranded orca: Frantic rescue bid underway in Kaipara Harbour
+Orca stranding: Whales refloated following frantic rescue effort in Kaipara Harbour

 "We just jumped in and then suddenly you realised an hour had gone.
 The time went really quickly."

-It was a good feeling to know the group had been able to help, and he was hoping for a good outcome for the orca.
+It was a good feeling to know the group had been able to help.

 "I've never done this before - it's the kind of thing you see on TV."